-Following a DUI arrest, the police will request that you submit to a breath or blood test and will read you “Admin Per Se/Implied Consent” warnings.
+Following a DUI arrest, the police will request that you submit to a breath or blood test and will read you “Admin Per Se/Implied Consent” admonitions or warnings.
 As a driver under Arizona law, meaning you have an Arizona license or an out-of-state license that affords you the privilege to drive in Arizona, you acknowledge that it is against the law to operate a motor vehicle under the influence of alcohol or drugs.
 If you are suspected of driving while impaired, you must give your consent to submit to a blood or breath test.

-If your BAC result comes back at a .08 or greater, a .04 or greater if you have a commercial driver license, or the test indicates the presence of an impairing or prohibited drug or its metabolite (found in A.R.S. §13-3401) without a valid prescription, the Motor Vehicle Department will request a 90-day suspension of your driver’s license.
+If your BAC result comes back at a .08 or greater, or a .04 or greater if you have a commercial driver’s license, or the test indicates the presence of an impairing or prohibited drug or its metabolite (found in A.R.S. §13-3401) without a valid prescription, the Motor Vehicle Department will request a 90-day suspension of your driver’s license.

 Your DUI attorney can request an Administrative Hearing on your behalf with the MVD to dispute these suspensions and can help you decide the best route to take.
 These hearings are not automatic and are completely separate from any other court hearings you may have.

 Post-Adjudication License Consequences

 If you are convicted of a DUI, this can also impact your driver’s license.
-Every DUI conviction is automatically reported to the Motor Vehicle Department by the court.
+Every DUI conviction is automatically reported to Arizona’s Motor Vehicle Department by the court.
 Upon receiving notice of a DUI conviction, MVD will require you to install an ignition interlock device (IID) in your vehicle, regardless of whether you reside in Arizona or out-of-state.
 You may also be required to take Traffic Survival School due to the number of points associated with the DUI conviction, and you may also be ordered to provide MVD with an SR-22 (high risk insurance).
-If you fail to comply with these MVD orders, your license will most likely be suspended, and you will not be able to reinstate your license until you do comply with the orders.
+If you fail to comply with any of these MVD orders, your license will most likely be suspended, and you will not be able to reinstate your license until you do comply with the orders.

 If your license was suspended, either pre-adjudication or post-adjudication, it is important to remember that you must still pay a license reinstatement fee to MVD, in addition to any other requirements, once you become eligible for reinstatement.
 If you do not, your license will remain suspended, and if you drive while your license is suspended, you can be facing additional criminal charges.